wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 ##### Device Naming for NI USRP

-We devise a simple and scalable naming protocol for USRP devices.
+We devised a simple and scalable naming protocol for USRP devices.
 It has four forms:

-- `usrp`: Used in case of only one USRP device connected to computer.
-For example, only one USRP device is connected to computer, you can select this device with simply `usrp`.
+- `usrp`: Used in case of only one USRP device connected to the computer.
+For example, if only one USRP device is connected to the computer, you can select this device with simply `usrp`.
 - `usrp<IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>`: Used in case of selecting one of multiple connected USRP devices.
-For example, in order to select a USRP X310 device (ip-addr=192.168.40.2, serial=DID1234, name=myX310, resourceId=RID4567) from multiple USRP devices connected, this device can be represented by any one of the four possible IDs: `usrp192.168.40.2`, `usrpDID1234`, `usrpmyX310` or `usrpRID4567`.
+For example, to select a USRP X310 device (ip-addr=192.168.40.2, serial=DID1234, name=myX310, resourceId=RID4567) from multiple USRP devices connected, this device can be represented by any one of the four possible IDs: `usrp192.168.40.2`, `usrpDID1234`, `usrpmyX310` or `usrpRID4567`.
-- `usrp<IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>,[multiple <IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>]`: Used in case of combining multiple USRPs devices.
+- `usrp<IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>,[multiple <IPADDRESS_or_RESOURCEID_or_SERIALID_or_DEVICENAME>]`: Used in case of combining multiple USRP devices.
 For example, the combination of two USRP X310 devices (with IP addresses of 192.168.40.2 and 192.168.41.2) can be represented by `usrp192.168.40.2,192.168.41.2`.
 - `usrp<IPADDRESS0_IPADDRESS1>,[multiple <IPADDRESS0_IPADDRESS1>]`: Used in case of combining the two 10GbE connections of one or multiple USRP X310 devices.
 Assume you have two USRP X310 devices connected.
 The first USRP X310 device has two 10GbE connections with IP addresses of 192.168.30.2 and 192.168.40.2, and the second USRP X310 device has two 10GbE connections with IP addresses of 192.168.70.2 and 192.168.80.2.
 The combination of the two channels of the first X310 can be represented by `usrp192.168.30.2_192.168.40.2`.
-The combination of the all four channels can be represented by `usrp192.168.30.2_192.168.40.2,192.168.70.2_192.168.80.2`.
+The combination of all four channels can be represented by `usrp192.168.30.2_192.168.40.2,192.168.70.2_192.168.80.2`.
 The combination of the first two and the last one can be represented by `usrp192.168.30.2_192.168.40.2,192.168.80.2`.

 ##### Device Naming for HackRF One

 All HackRF One devices are named as `hackrf<Device_Number>`, *e.g.*, `hackrf0` or `hackrf1`.
-The starting device number is `0`, and the device number with is the same order as the command `SoapySDRUtil --find="driver=hackrf"` lists.
+The starting device number is `0`, and the device number is in the same order as the command `SoapySDRUtil --find="driver=hackrf"` lists.

 ##### Device Naming for Virtual SDR